Cumulants, Spreadability and the Campbell-Baker-Hausdorff Series: Introduction

-In Section~\ref{sec:cumulants}, we define cumulants associated to a spreadability system and express cumulants in terms of moments and vice versa.
-We prove extensivity and uniqueness of cumulants and list the previous moment-cumulant formulas in the literature as special cases.
+where $\curlywedge$ is roughly the usual operation $\wedge$ for the underlying set partitions, equipped with the lexicographic order on blocks, see Definition \ref{app:def:ordered_set_partitions}.
+For several specific spreadability systems this definition reproduces previous notions of independence (Proposition \ref{prop:equivalence_independences}).

-In Section~\ref{CLT} we discuss the central limit theorem associated to spreadability systems satisfying the singleton condition.
+In Section~\ref{sec:cumulants}, we define cumulants associated to a spreadability system and express cumulants in terms of moments and vice versa (Theorem \ref{thm:mc}).
+More precisely, we adapt Rota's \emph{dot operation} from umbral calculus \cite{RotaTaylor:1994:classical} for our purpose and write